davellanedam/node-express-mongodb-jwt-rest-api-skeleton/README.md

 ### Creating new controllers

-When you create a new controller file, try to also create another file with validations.
-Ex. `countries.js` and `countries.validate.js`.
+When you create a new controller, try to also create another folder with validations and helpers.
+Ex. `/countries`, `/countries/validators` and `/countries/helpers`.
 An example of this is included in the repository.

 ## Bugs or improvements